makrai/notes/hashimoto16-topic-parag-vect-active-learning.md

 * _Systematic reviews_ require expert reviewers to manually screen thousands of citations in order to identify all relevant articles to the review.
-* [Wikipedia: _Active learning_ is a special case of semi-supervised machine learning in which a learning algorithm is able to interactively query the user (or some other information source) to obtain the desired outputs at new data points]
+* [Wikipedia: _Active learning_: learning algorithm is able to interactively query the user (or some other information source) to obtain the desired outputs at new data points]
-* For evaluation purposes, we employ the active learning strategy using both our novel topic detection method and a baseline topic model (i.e., Latent Dirichlet Allocation).
+* evaluation baseline: Latent Dirichlet Allocation

 # 1